John Cunningham (RAF officer): de Havilland apprenticeship

-The growing tension in Europe made war more likely.
-In response to the Nazi–Soviet pact on 23 August 1939, the RAF mobilised.
+After the Nazi–Soviet pact on 23 August 1939, the Royal Air Force (RAF) mobilized.
 Cunningham had been test-flying the de Havilland Dragon airliner.
-Only 16 were completed before the declaration of war in September.
-At this juncture, Cunningham was forced to commit himself either to de Havilland or to the RAF.
+Only sixteen were completed before the declaration of war in September.
+At this juncture, Cunningham had to choose between de Havilland or to the RAF.
 The RAF had trained him, and he felt he could be of far more use in the RAF than test-flying aircraft.

 Second World War

-In August 1939 Cunningham rejoined his squadron, which had been equipped with a version of the Bristol Blenheim.
-He was not enthusiastic about the aircraft.
-The turret had been eliminated to reduce weight and increase speed, but the flying suits and cockpit were not heated, which caused discomfort to the crews in winter flying.
+In August 1939, Cunningham rejoined his squadron, which had been equipped with a version of the Blenheim.
+He was not enthusiastic about the aircraft; the turret had been removed to reduce weight and increase speed, but the flying suits and cockpit were not heated, which made winter flying an ordeal.
 The radios were too short in range, which caused communication problems.
 The Blenheim's cockpit windshield was made up of several panes and was difficult to clean.
-It was also liable to reflect light, which made cooperation with searchlights hazardous.
-Lastly, problems were encountered with blind-flying instruments.
-The squadron incurred some losses owing to the inexperience of crews flying patrols over the North Sea from RAF North Weald in Essex, a number of them a result of the difficulties with the aircraft.
-In January 1940, 604 moved to RAF Northolt and flew Blenheims adorned with the Finnish Air Force's blue swastika to Finland via Sweden to assist the country after the Soviet invasion.
+It was also liable to reflect light, which made cooperation with searchlights hazardous and problems were encountered with blind-flying instruments.
+The squadron suffered losses owing to the inexperience of crews flying patrols over the North Sea from RAF North Weald in Essex; a number of them a result of the difficulties with the aircraft.
+In January 1940, 604 Squadron moved to RAF Northolt and flew Blenheims adorned with the Finnish Air Force's blue swastika to Finland via Sweden to assist the country after the Soviet invasion.

-Cunningham was promoted to flight lieutenant on 12 March 1940.
-In April the squadron flew as escort for a De Havilland Flamingo carrying Winston Churchill, First Lord of the Admiralty, to Paris to attend a meeting after the German invasion of Denmark and Norway.
-Most of the unit's time during the Phoney War was spent in intensive training over the Wash, which included co-operation with searchlights and mine-laying operations.
+Cunningham was promoted to flight lieutenant (Flt Lt) on 12 March 1940.
+In April, the squadron flew as escort for a de Havilland Flamingo carrying Winston Churchill, First Lord of the Admiralty, to Paris, to attend a meeting after Operation Weserübung, the German invasion of Denmark and Norway.
+Most of the unit's time during the Phoney War was spent in intensive training over The Wash, which included co-operation with searchlights and mine-laying operations.
 On 15 May, 604 relocated to RAF Manston.
-From this airfield, Cunningham flew sorties over the English Channel and patrols over Dunkirk as the Battle for France intensified.
-Cunningham made no recorded contact with the enemy, and France capitulated on 25 June.
+From this airfield, Cunningham flew sorties over the English Channel and patrols over Dunkirk during the Battle for France.
+Cunningham made no recorded contact with the Luftwaffe and France capitulated on 25 June.